dywisor/roverlay/doc/rst/usage.rst

 6. write the overlay

+   * write/update the profiles dir

+     * *roverlay* respects manual changes to USE_EXPAND description files

    * write all ebuilds and apply patches to them (supports threads on a per package basis)